YasminaKerkeb/Challenge_UncharTECH/README.md

 # Executing the script

-To run the script, run python Challenge.py and the result for all pages is stored on Contenu_principal.txt.
+To run the script, run  python Challenge.py on your terminal and the result for all pages is stored on Contenu_principal.txt.